RC2S2/langdiscr/README.md

-# langdiscr
-codes for paper The language of discrimination: Assessing attention discrimination by Hungarian local governments
+codes for paper *The language of discrimination: Assessing attention discrimination by Hungarian local governments*